 It is proposed that the mooring trial will be extended for 2018-19, and the moorings trial will be amended as follows (revised April 2018):

 • 48 hr mooring provision to be retained

 • A reduced amount of 14 day moorings to be retained (a section is in private ownership and is to be removed from the trial area)

 • A “quiet zone” 8pm – 8am is being introduced (similar to Bathampton moorings)

 • Signage is being altered on the mooring posts accordingly.

 A feedback form to continue to allow comments to be made on the mooring trial, it can be downloaded here (Word version).

 At the start of 2017, new white “H” lines were laid opposite residential driveways and essential business access points.
 These lines are advisory, and indicate not to park on these lines in order that free access can be enjoyed by the residents.

-Proposals for single yellow line parking restrictions that prohibit overnight parking, to reduce instances of anti-social behaviour and obstruction, will be advertised by the Highways Department for public comment during the summer (16th August to 6th September 2017).
-Any objections to the proposals will be taken into account before a decision is reached on whether to introduce the restriction.
+Proposals for single yellow line parking restrictions that prohibit overnight parking, to reduce instances of anti-social behaviour and obstruction, were advertised by the Highways Department for public comment during August/September 2017.
+Objections were received to the scheme and, as a result, it is not proposed that parking restrictions will be introduced via a Traffic Regulation order at this location.